-Coranna is a programmer and crafter from the Seattle, Washington area.
-She is a fierce ethicist who is skilled in project management, technical writing, vocational teaching, data architecture & reverse-engineering, modern computer graphics systems, software repackaging, and the design & implementation of cohesive low-level systems.
+Coranna is a programmer & multi-media crafter from the Seattle, Washington area.
+She is skilled in project management, technical writing, vocational teaching, data architecture & reverse-engineering, modern computer graphics systems, software repackaging, and the design & implementation of cohesive low-level systems.

 ¶ Pierce College — Lakewood, WA, U.S.A.

 Supervised students and maintained tech in an Intel Computer Clubhouse at a middle school.

 ¶ Austin Powder — Cleveland, OH, U.S.A.